 Aside from journaling, Journey has a “mood chart,” showing how your moods have shifted over the past 30 days.
 Upgrading to Premium adds extras like night mode, bulk exports, and text formatting.

 You can think of HipCamp as AirBnB for campers and RVers.
-It’s website-only (sorry, no app) that lets you reserve specialized camping or parking opportunities on private property.
+The website and app let you reserve specialized camping or parking opportunities on private property.

 You can read reviewers from other users, and the listings let you know if there are RV hookups or any special RV-related amenities.
-The reservations are managed through the website, and you can search for categories like “Pet-Friendly” or “Under $50/night.”
+The reservations are managed through the website, and you can filter by categories like “Pets-Allowed” or “Under $50/night.”